-Postgraduate and PhD Possitions
+Postgraduate and PhD Positions

 The Probability Group welcomes students interested in pursuing a PhD in probability to join the group.
 Please see the staff members looking to take on students below along with descriptions of research interests.
 For information about probability group members and how to contact someone in the group, see here.
 Interested applicants can read some details about our current PhD students and their projects on our group page.
 When you are ready to apply, do not send applications or CVs directly to us by email, use the formal online application form.